pydata/xarray/doc/tutorial.rst

     ds['time']

+The valid keys include each listed "coordinate" and "noncoordinate".
+Coordinates are arrays that labels values along a particular dimension, which they index by keeping track of a :py:class:`pandas.Index` object.
+They are created automatically from dataset arrays whose name is equal to the one item in their list of dimensions.

+Noncoordinates include all arrays in a ``Dataset`` other than its coordinates.
+These arrays can exist along multiple dimensions.
+The numbers in the columns in the ``Dataset`` representation indicate the order in which dimensions appear for each array (on a ``Dataset``, the dimensions are always listed in alphabetical order).

-We didn't explicitly include a variable for the "space" dimension, so it was filled with an array of ascending integers of the proper length:
+We didn't explicitly include a coordinate for the "space" dimension, so it was filled with an array of ascending integers of the proper length:

 .. ipython:: python